 - Examine the political systems and policy making processes (local, state, national).

-- Analyze justice movements for reform and liberation, and what makes a movement a movement.
+- Compare and contrast justice movements for reform and liberation, and what makes a movement a movement.

 - Describe different community organizing models and cultures, including theory, practice, structure, and leadership.